jpanther/congo/exampleSite/content/docs/getting-started/index.md

 date: 2020-08-15
 draft: false
 description: "Learn how to get started using the Congo theme."
-summary: "This section assumes you have already installed the Congo theme and are ready to start with basic configuration tasks."
+summary: "This section assumes you have already installed the Congo theme and are ready to start with basic configuration tasks like selecting a colour scheme, menu and content structure."
 slug: "getting-started"
 tags: ["installation", "docs"]
 ---